ArnoSaine/is/README.md

 ## Getting Started

-Here we create a component and a hook to check if the user is authenticated or if experimental features are enabled.
+Here, we create a component and a hook to check if the user is authenticated or if experimental features are enabled.
 We get the user from `UserContext`.
-Experimental features are enabled on `preview.*` hosts, e.g. http://preview.localhost:5173.
+Experimental features are enabled on `preview.*` domains, for example, at http://preview.localhost:5173.

 ### Create `<Is>` & `useIs`